erizov/Professor/semester_08/lecture_53_database_operations/backup_strategies/README.md

     Alternatives: Replication, Snapshots, Continuous Backup, Point-in-Time Recovery

 11. **30-second explanation (your own words)**
-    Creates and manages copies of database data to enable recovery from data loss, corruption, or disasters, ensuring business continuity and data protection.

 *Sources: Adapted from standard university textbooks and Wikipedia summaries.*